Van Dora Williams

-This experience is designed to help your student gain the skills and confidence to develop all types of media for use in visual storytelling.
+This experience is designed to help your student gain the skills and confidence to develop all types of storytelling for multiple media platforms.

 The focus of the work in this academy will be on creating news stories, personal video essays, podcasts, studio-based short programs and live streaming media, but it is also our intent to help each student discover their passion for learning, expand their horizons, and transition to a college learning environment that will position them for a career they will be excited about.